-Join Gaeton Laprade for an in-depth discussion in this video Painting with the Oil Brush, part of Up and Running with ArtRage.
+Join Gaeton Laprade for an in-depth discussion in this video Painting with the Oil Brush, part of Learning ArtRage.

 - What we have here is the Cloudy Sky file that's in chapter four, Exercise Files, and this was created using the oil brush.
 Now I'm just going to go ahead and open my Layers panel here and just hide that image real quick so I can show you a few things on the Settings panel.
 Now I have the Oil Brush selected in the Tools panel and I'm going to click on the Settings plot to open the Settings panel.
 And you'll see you have a few options available to you.
 The first one I want to show you is Aspect because when you're using the drawing tablet, this is going to affect the shape of the brush while you're working.

 So that if I move that all the way down to 0%, you'll notice when you start to draw, you're going to get different shapes from that brush depending on which way you are drawing.
 Again, I'm just going to switch to the Pencil tool to give you a quick visual of paintbrush.
 Okay, so if your paintbrush is being held like this on the screen, okay, so there's my little virtual paintbrush, I went up my canvas with that brush, and you can see that it's pretty wide, so I got that wide stroke.
 But if I were to go left and right, so if I went this way, that brush would be thin, so that's like that, if you're imaging it in a 3D perspective.